(Updated for 2024)

 2. Watch videos and movies about Juneteenth and other Black history

-Yesterday I saw “The Blackening,” a comedy/horror film about college friends who get together to celebrate Juneteenth.
+Last year I saw “The Blackening,” a comedy/horror film about college friends who get together to celebrate Juneteenth.
 It’s not for the faint of heart, but an excellent Black-written and -produced film with social commentary about racism.
 If you liked “Get Out,” you’ll like “The Blackening.”
-Here are some other recommendations:

 Search streaming platforms for Black-centered shows.
-Some I’ve enjoyed recently: “All Rise,” “Abbot Elementary,” Lizzo Beeating's “Watch Out for the Big Girls,” “Being Serena,” “I May Destroy You,” “Insecure,” and “The Good Fight.”
+Some I’ve enjoyed: "Lupin" (a new favorite this year), "Blackish," "High on the Hog," UnPrisoned," any of the Shonda Rhimes shows, "Lovecraft Country," "Dear White People," “All Rise,” "Self-Made: Inspired by the Life of Madam CJ Walker," “Abbot Elementary,” “Being Serena,” “I May Destroy You,” “Insecure,” and “The Good Fight.”
+More ideas here!

 3. Attend Juneteenth activities